SOLVED: Current Security Settings Do Not Allow This File to Be Downloaded

 Make sure that the Delete personal settings option is checked and then click on Reset to confirm the action.

-Restart your computer and, once it boots up, launch Internet Explorer and check to see whether or not the problem has been resolved.
+Restart your computer, and once it boots up, launch Internet Explorer to check whether the problem has been resolved or not.

 ABOUT THE AUTHOR